ibm-cloud-docs/hs-crypto/delete-instance.md

 - Linux&reg; operating system

-  1. Open a terminal window and enter the directory where the Management Utilities are installed with the following command:
+  1. From the command line, enter the directory where the Management Utilities are installed with the following command:
     ```
     cd <management_utilities_directory>
     ```